Content of Article

 The visualization gives an optimal overview of the process workflow and informs us about the number of items our team in each stage, which provides us better communication, performance goals, and responsibility as well as it's boosting a team members self-responsibility.

-In other words, Scrumban is traditional Scrum described by the Kanban method.
+In other words, Scrumban is a traditional Scrum described by the Kanban method.
 Scrumban is particularly suitable for maintenance projects or projects where frequent and unexpected changes in user requirements are expected.
 In such cases, time-boxed sprints of the Scrum model are not so useful, but daily Scrum meetings and, depending on the team and the situation, other Scrum practices can be used.
 They are combined with elements known from the Kanban model, such as visualization of work stages or limitation of simultaneous implementation of user requirements and correction of programming errors.

 Combining Scrum with Kanban is extremely beneficial for organizations and teams who strive to deliver 100% quality products, improve continuously, minimize all kinds of waste and reduce the Lead time/ Cycle time of a work item.
 If you are not afraid of lots of improvements in your processes Scrumban will ultimately lead your organization to large gains in productivity.